tbnobody/OpenDTU-docs/docs/firmware/flash_esp.md

 # Flash ESP32

-## Prepare
+## Bootloader Mode

 Before starting the flash process you may have to manually put the ESP into *bootloader mode*.
-Most boards are able to do this automatically, but sometimes that is not working:
+Most boards can be restarted into bootloader mode by the flash utility automatically, but sometimes that is not working.

-1. Connect `GPIO0` to `GND` before booting the device (often there is a `BOOT` or similar button which does this when pressed)
+1. Press and hold the `BOOT` button on your board.
+This effectively connects the ESP32's `GPIO0` with `GND`.
+If your board has no `BOOT` button, connect `GPIO0` to `GND` using a wire.
-2. Power-on or reset the ESP32 while `GPIO0` is connected to `GND`
+2. Reset the ESP32 while holding the `BOOT` button.
+    * Preferably, use your board's `RESET` (sometimes `RST`) button to perform the reset.
+Press it once.
+    * Alternatively, perform a power-on reset: Disconnect the power supply and make sure that the board is not powered from any other source.
+Reconnect the power supply, possibly by plugging in the USB cable.
-3. Start the flash process
+3. Release the `BOOT` button.

 ## Write to Flash Memory

 The actual procedure to flash the ESP32 depends on the tool used.
 Click on the tab below that matches your flash tool.

 === "Web Flasher :material-linux::material-apple::material-microsoft-windows:"